Family-Based Therapy at The Emily Program

 The first goal of FBT is to help the client return to an appropriate weight.
 The client, their parents, and the treatment team will work together with the common goal of restoring weight in the client.
 During this phase, parents are encouraged to be the leaders of their child’s treatment, planning and supervising meals, and encouraging their child to eat adequately.

 Phase 2: Transition of control from parents back to the client

-Once a client is able to maintain a healthy weight, parents may begin to take a less active role around eating.
-During this phase, parents are encouraged to give control over eating back to their child.
+Once a client is able to maintain a weight appropriate for them, parents may begin to take a less active role around eating.
+During this phase, parents are encouraged to give control over eating back to their children.
 Some examples of the transition of this control may be allowing a child to eat snacks without supervision.
 It is important to note that parents may need to reassert control if the client begins slipping into old eating disorder behaviors.

 Phase 3: Addressing normal adolescent issues and establishing independence

 After the client has restored weight and is able to eat independently, the focus of FBT changes to help the client regain a sense of self.
 This is where the focus of treatment shifts to identity building and other issues that were not addressed during the earlier phases of treatment.
 Examples of issues discussed during phase three include body dysmorphia, co-occurring disorders, or any additional factors that inhibit the client from engaging in healthy adolescent life.
 During this phase, parents continue to support their children and help their children advocate for themselves within the family.

 Family-Based Treatment, while valuable for all types of eating disorders in children, is particularly effective in adolescents with anorexia who have had the illness for three years or less.
 For this population, recovery rates of those using FBT are 50–60%.
 This form of therapy is highly effective in promoting recovery and preventing ongoing relapses, which is why The Emily Program continues to offer and host trainings about Family-Based Treatment.